herman2lv/set-mapper/README.md

 It should return a SetMapper instance that maps whole result set to a set of `Employee` instances.

 It should perform cursor moving in order to get all Employee instances.
+Consider result set to be fully scrollable (back and forward, begin, end, etc.).
 If an Employee has a Manager it should contain it as Employee instance as well.

 You may refer to DDL in [`init-ddl.sql`](src/test/resources/init-ddl.sql).